sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              Riemann surfaces and Dessins d'enfant*, (2011)
              London Mathematical Society, Student Text 79.

 ..
+[GGNS2013] \B. Gerard, V. Grosso, M. Naya-Plasencia, and F.-X. Standaert,
+              *Block ciphers that are easier to mask: How far can we go?*; in CHES, (2013), pp. 383-399.

+..
 [GGOR2003] V. Ginzberg, N. Guay, E. Opdam, R. Rouquier.
               *On the category `\mathcal{O}` for rational Cherednik algebras*.
               Invent.
 Math. **154** (2003). :arxiv:`math/0212036`.